lolo8304/bot-simulator/README.md

 A small tool to extract botsociety bots to JSON and run it as a real chat-bot using Microsoft bot-framework.

+## update
+readme must be updated for
+- deployment to testbot
+- configurations of testbot

 ## Principle explained
 - you create your own bot mockup or open an existing one using botsociety.io
 - run a script inside "chrome" browser to capture all internal details of the Bot